 Farm King County recently launched its Food Systems Data Center, which combines an interactive mapping platform with information and data on local agriculture to tell the story of King County’s farm and food system.
 Farm King County is a one stop resource for information and assistance for farm operations, and this data will be useful to better understand, analyze, and measure the healthy and viability of our food system.
 The major components of the data center include the King County Farm and Food System Map and food system indicator progress metrics.
 Read KC DNRP’s Local Food blog post about the launch here.

 Future Council Meetings and Planned Topics/Guest Speakers:

-Periodically we will also have representatives from the Department of Ecology return and give us progress reports on the cleanup of the Reserve Silica and Landsburg mine sites.
+Periodically we will also have representatives from the Department of Ecology return and give us progress reports on the cleanup of the Landsburg mine site.
 We plan on having Chief Aaron Tyerman, FD#43/MVF&LS/PSRFA, back to present an update to us regarding fire and life safety services.
-We also plan to invite back Tony Giurado, Superintendent of the Tahoma School District, to discuss with us funding issues and other matters of importance to our community.
+We also plan to periodically invite the Superintendent of the Tahoma School District to discuss with us funding issues and other matters of importance to our community.
 As guests and topics are confirmed, we will promptly post information here.
 At any time, for detailed information on any issue the GMVUAC is involved with at this time, please visit our various webpages listed in the Current Issues Box or in the Committee dropdown menu on our Homepage.